 Notes to Vasubandhu

-1. Vasubandhu's dating is contested, though the present author feels that scholars such as Anacker (1998) and Deleanu (2006) have provided convincing resolutions to the most difficult problems.
+1. Vasubandhu's dating is contested, though the present author feels that scholars such as Anacker (1998) and Deleanu (2006) have provided convincing resolutions to the most difficult problems (see Gold 2015).
 See Skilling (2000) and sources noted therein on the problem of authorship.
 Buescher (2013) reviews this literature from an opposing perspective.

-2. Current scholarship not only calls into question the distinctiveness of the Sautrāntika school (Kritzer 2003), but also the solidity of the separation, once thought essential, between so-called “Śrāvaka” and “Mahāyāna” traditions up to and during Vasubandhu's lifetime.
+2. Current scholarship not only calls into question the distinctiveness of the Sautrāntika school (Kritzer 2003), but also the solidity of the difference, once thought essential, between so-called “Śrāvaka” and “Mahāyāna” traditions up to and during Vasubandhu's lifetime.
 In this article there will appear evident continuities among works of Vasubandhu's that straddle this divide.
 These continuities are underlined in Gold (2015).

 3. See the section on doctrinal positions and works for a discussion of this work and references to English translations.
 The abbreviation AKBh will be used herein to refer to Pradhan's (1967) Sanskrit edition.

 4. These are the Twenty Verses (Viṃśatikākārikā & Viṃśatikāvṛtti), the Thirty Verses (Triṃśikākārikā), and the Three Natures Exposition (Trisvabhāvanirdeśa).
 See the section on doctrinal positions and works for references to English translations.